dbca-wa/wastd/docs/data_collectors.rst

 Mobile data collection using Open Data Kit
 ------------------------------------------

-First time setup
+Admin: First time setup
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^
-These steps have to be run once per device while online.
+These steps have to be run once by the ODK admin per device while online.
 Less than 10 MB will be downloaded.
+These steps can also be run by an interested data collector on their own Android device.

 * On your Android device, install
   `ODK Collect <https://play.google.com/store/apps/details?id=org.odk.collect.android>`_
 * In ODK Collect > General Settings > Server Settings > Configure platform settings:
 * URL: https://dpaw-data.appspot.com, plus username and password as provided to you by the ODK admin.
-These credentials determine whether you can retrieve new forms and submit data.
+These credentials determine whether you can retrieve new forms and submit data, and the username will be automatically recorded when collecting data.
-* In ODK Collect > General Settings > Username / Password: your credentials again.
-  These credentials can be different from the credentials in Server Settings, and they will be used to automatically set the reporter in the forms.
+* The username and password can also be set under General Settings > Server Settings.
 * Auto send: "only with Wifi" if few data points are collected.
 Disable for vigorous data collection in remote areas with limited Wifi - don't swamp the Wifi hotspot by auto-uploading data with photos.